cornell-ece2300/ece2300-docs/docs/ece2300-sec01-linux.md

 You may see a warning about the authenticity of the host.
 Don’t worry, this is supposed to happen the first time you access GitHub using your new key.
 Just enter `yes`.
-The GitHub server should output some text including your GitHub ID.
-Verify that the GitHub ID is correct, and then you should be all set.
+The GitHub server should output some text including your GitHub username.
+Verify that the GitHub username is correct, and then you should be all set.

 5. Git Version Control System
 --------------------------------------------------------------------------